 Barriers to Effective Classroom Management

-As Yazdi (2019) has found teachers do not get to choose their classrooms nor their students.
+As Yazdi (2019) found teachers do not get to choose their classrooms nor their students.
 Teachers have barriers that are placed in front of them which make it difficult to manage their classrooms effectively.
 A classroom is made up of students from diverse backgrounds who come into the classroom with a multitude of emotions (Yazdi, 2019).
 The teacher has now become the expert in the diverse backgrounds of the students and a counselor who is there to comfort the students during a mental breakdown (Zakszeski, 2020).

 Long (2019) has found that beginning teachers are not trained to deal with students with disabilities in their classrooms.
 Teachers are struggling with finding how to discipline behavior problem students who consistently disrupt their teaching (Long, 2019).
 Scherzinger (2019) states that one of the barriers to effective classroom management is having too many disruptions during the day.
 When there are too many administrative disruptions during the day they become the norm (Kaya, 2019).
 Kaya (2019) found that students become restless when they are not engaged in the lesson or activity being given by the teacher.